How many times have you wished your dog could talk so you could know exactly what they are thinking?

 The wagging tail may go straight up, which shows a heightened alert.

-When a little nervous, your dog may draw his ears closer to his head and pant a little faster, or may close his mouth to enable him to sniff to check everything out.
-He may also open his eyes wider to let in more light.
+When a little nervous, your dog may draw their ears closer to their head and pant a little faster, or may close their mouth to enable them to sniff to check everything out.
+They may also open their eyes wider to let in more light.

 Dog owners often confuse fear in a dog with shame or guilt, says Melissa Bain, assistant professor of clinical animal behavior at UC Davis School of Veterinary Medicine.

-You come home from work to find your dog has had an accident in the house, or maybe he’s chewed your shoe.
-You express strong disapproval, giving him a stern talking-to.
-He reacts by holding his body close to the ground, pinning his ears back, and tucking his tail between his legs.
+You come home from work to find your dog has had an accident in the house, or maybe they have chewed your shoe.
+You express strong disapproval, giving them a stern talking-to.
+They react by holding their body close to the ground, pinning their ears back, and tucking their tail between his legs.

 “He may look like he feels guilty, but he’s actually scared and anxious about what you might do,” Bain says.

 Fear of someone your dog doesn’t know looks different.